Seen-Been/simple-banking-app/README.md

 * Run project as Spring Boot App from project explorer
 * (currently) no front end is available for inputting data, so POSTMAN will have to be used with the http addresses assigned in the user and account controllers.

+### Future Revisions
+In the future I would like to provide functionality (such as interest rates and penalties for withdrawing money) from certain account types.
+I would like to add a front end to make logging in and CRUD operations much more user-friendly.